website logo

 For additional security, you should consider using the (s) option

 Set configuration password option.
 It will encrypt the rclone.conf configuration file.
-This way secrets like the API Key (access token), the encryption passphrase, and the access grant won't be stolen if an attacker get access to your configuration file.
+This way secrets like the Create Access Grant in CLI (access token), the encryption passphrase, and the access grant won't be stolen if an attacker get access to your configuration file.

 Create a Bucket